Proposed Hoboken Food Hall Voted Down by Zoning Board

 ^ The mezzanine – Photo credit: City of Hoboken Meeting Agenda + MVMK Architecture

-In terms of selecting vendors for the retail spaces, Gary said that it’s important to choose innovative brands.
+In terms of selecting vendors for the retail spaces, Gary previously said that it was important to choose innovative brands.
 “All of the national brands are already on Washington Street,” he said.
 “So we don’t want more of those in the food hall.
 We want only interesting food purveyors that are more innovative and creative.”
 The small spaces of the kiosks and the fixed footage of the retail spaces are designed for businesses to outgrow.
 “We want to have some turnover so that as people are successful, they can grow into other spaces.”

 Gary pointed to The Hive as an example of a business that would be a good fit for the vision.
 “We met the team from the Hive, Kristin and Catherine, when they were getting started,” he said.
 “We liked their vision and their energy, and they were offering something different.
 That’s the whole point of the food hall, to offer Hoboken something special.”